 Thermaspray’s laser cladding service holds multiple benefits for Original Equipment Manufacturers (OEM) and end-users in all industries.
 OEM customers benefit through using laser cladding overlays to improve the wear or corrosion resistance of critical surfaces in the equipment they supply, thereby extending the service life and reducing the running cost of their equipment.

-Laser cladding improves the performance and extends the service life of components and restores components to a better-than-new state.
+For end-user customers, Thermaspray's laser cladding is used to refurbish components damaged by wear or corrosion.
+Laser cladding overlays can improve the performance and extend the service life of components by restoring them to a better-than-new state.